The Rec Room: History

 In January 2015, Cineplex Entertainment announced the establishment of The Rec Room as a brand-new concept, with initial locations set for Calgary's Deerfoot City, South Edmonton Common, and Roundhouse Park in Toronto.
 Cineplex CEO Ellis Jacob explained that the chain was meant to help the company diversify beyond its core cinema business in the wake of the growing streaming industry.

-The first location opened in South Edmonton Common in 2016.
+The first location opened in South Edmonton Common in September 2016.
 A second location at Roundhouse Park opened in June 2017, along with a second Edmonton location at West Edmonton Mall.

 Cineplex aimed to open 10-15 locations of The Rec Room nationally, ranging in size from 30,000 to 50,000 square feet.
 The company subsequently announced and opened other locations, including Masonville Place in London, Square One Shopping Centre in Mississauga (replacing parts of the former Target Canada store), Avalon Mall in St. Johns, Seasons of Tuxedo in Winnipeg, and Brentwood Town Centre in Burnaby.
-In May 2019, Cineplex announced a second Vancouver-area location on Granville Street to open in 2021, featuring a rooftop patio.
+In May 2019, Cineplex announced a second Vancouver-area location on Granville Street which would feature a rooftop patio.
+Originally slated to open in 2021, it was delayed to November 2024 due to the COVID-19 pandemic.
+In September 2019, Cineplex announced plans to open their first Quebec location at Royalmount in Mount Royal, which is slated to open in fall 2024.

 The Toronto location features The Void virtual reality attraction.
 In July 2018, Cineplex announced that it would become the exclusive Canadian franchisee of The Void and add additional locations (such as the Mississauga and West Edmonton Mall locations).